concourse/infrastructure/bosh/README.md

 You can now run `bosh` or `credhub` commands.
 Try `bosh deployments` or `credhub find`.

-If you change any of the files under `./bosh-topgun-bbl-state` make sure to upload them back up to GCS by running `upload-local-bbl-state.sh`.
+If you change any of the files under `bosh-topgun-bbl-state` make sure to upload them back up to GCS by running `upload-local-bbl-state.sh`.

 ## Updating the Bosh worker for ci.concourse-ci.org